n8n-io/n8n-docs/docs/hosting/server-setups/google-cloud.md

 The remainder of the steps in this guide require you to set the GCP instance as the Kubectl context.
 You can find the connection details for a cluster instance by opening its details page and then the **CONNECT** button.
 The resulting code snippet shows a connection string for the gcloud CLI tool.
 Paste and run that code snippet into a terminal to change your local Kubernetes settings to use the new gcloud cluster.

-## Setup DNS

-n8n typically operates on a subdomain.
-Create a DNS record with your provider for the subdomain and point it to the IP address of the n8n service.
-Find the IP address of the n8n service from the **Services & Ingress** menu item of the cluster you want to use under the **Endpoints** column.

-!!! note "GKE and IP addresses"

-  [Read this GKE tutorial](https://cloud.google.com/kubernetes-engine/docs/tutorials/configuring-domain-name-static-ip#configuring_your_domain_name_records){:target="_blank" .external-link} for more details on how reserved IP addresses work with GKE and Kubernetes resources.

 ## Clone configuration repository

 Kubernetes and n8n require a series of configuration files.
 You can clone these from [this repository](https://github.com/n8n-io/n8n-kubernetes-hosting/tree/gcp){:target=_blank .external-link} locally.
 The following steps will tell you which file configures what and what you need to change.